Shreyas-Gupta-IIITD/Keysight_AI-ML-intern_EDA_domain/README.md

 ### Proposed Solution 2:
-Developed a Python script which can allow user to perform different opeartion using command line interace(CLI).
-All the task operations are stored in text file which can be accessed even from a different session.
-The various possilbe operations inclued: add, view, complete, and delete tasks.
+The above solution is not user friendly, as the user needs to adhere to specific instructions in order to use the task manager.
+So tried developing a BERT based model which can be used for task intent classification based on

 ### Outputs for Solution 2: